AhmedDotDevs/RackTrack/replit.md

 # System Architecture

-## Hybrid Architecture Pattern
+## Modern Full-Stack Architecture

-The system uses a hybrid approach combining Django backend with React frontend, connected via a REST API.
-This pattern allows for Django's robust ORM and admin capabilities while providing a modern React-based user interface.
+The system uses a modern full-stack JavaScript architecture with Express.js backend and React frontend, providing a cohesive development experience.

-**Backend**: Django serves as the primary backend with PostgreSQL database, handling authentication, data processing, and PDF generation through WeasyPrint.
+**Backend**: Express.js serves as the REST API backend with PostgreSQL database, handling authentication via Replit Auth, data processing, and API endpoints.

-**Frontend**: React with TypeScript provides the user interface, using TanStack Query for state management and data fetching.
+**Frontend**: React with TypeScript provides the user interface, using TanStack Query for state management and data fetching, Vite for bundling.

 **Database**: Drizzle ORM with PostgreSQL handles data persistence, with schemas defined in TypeScript for type safety across the stack.